As of June 30, 2020

 - Medical Records will be closed to visitors.
 The department can be contacted by phone at (931) 459-7258.
 Records can be faxed to providers directly upon request.

-- Sleep Lab has temporarily closed effective Monday, March 23 to help relieve resources as we focus on reducing the potential spread of COVID-19.
+- Sleep Clinic temporarily closed effective Monday, March 23 and reopened the first week of May.

 - Educational and Support Group meetings are on hold to help reduce the potential spread of COVID-19.